Company Core Values - Defined With 5 Inspiring Examples

 core values alert example

-3. Bake into your DNA
+3. Baked into your DNA

 Build your values into the DNA of your organization.
 Values are most effective when they saturate culture and affect every employee’s daily experience.

 Promote them through your office digital signage screens.
 Use them to inspire the team-building activities you do (for example, volunteering days if your values include community focus).
+Display them on mobile and desktop screensavers or wallpapers.

 4. Make them relevant